ga-wdi-boston/http-study/README.md

 	Access another representation of this resource (an image) by `curl`ing the following URL: http://localhost:5000/stooges/moe_howard.jpg

-7. Finally, use [hurl](https://www.hurl.it/) to access the above resource.
+7. Finally, use [Postman Chrome Extension](https://goo.gl/CoIuZx) to access the above resource.

 **Now you can debug HTTP with three different tools!**